Proton (XPR) Price Reaches $0.0042 on Top Exchanges

-Proton (CURRENCY:XPR) traded up 1% against the US dollar during the one day period ending at 22:00 PM E.T. on August 12th.
-During the last seven days, Proton has traded up 17.7% against the US dollar.
-Proton has a market cap of $22.35 million and $3.86 million worth of Proton was traded on exchanges in the last day.
-One Proton coin can now be purchased for $0.0042 or 0.00000009 BTC on popular cryptocurrency exchanges.
+Proton (CURRENCY:XPR) traded up 0.9% against the US dollar during the 24-hour period ending at 23:00 PM E.T. on August 18th.
+One Proton coin can currently be bought for about $0.0042 or 0.00000010 BTC on popular exchanges.
+Over the last week, Proton has traded up 0.5% against the US dollar.
+Proton has a total market cap of $22.39 million and $1.71 million worth of Proton was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.